Disclaimer: I don't own Star Wars

-"He's right.
-I'm a dead man no matter what...
-Alright sweetheart, it's time for you to meet this Jedi Master."
-Han told them, resigned.
+"He's right, I'm a dead man no matter what...
+Alright sweetheart, it's time for you to meet this Jedi Master," Han told her, resigned.
 The Millennium Falcon landed near the Great Pit of Carkoon.

 The Force was truly with the him.
 There was no other explanation.
 By some miracle, the apprentice had located the key codes in Kaine's main computer base.
 Furthermore, he could sense that the rebels were in the system.
 His intuition told him that soon they would land on the surface.

 "... once they are in the sector, only send out one of the Star Destroyers.
 We don't want to scare them away.
 They're will be a detachment team sent to the surface.
-See to it that they find they're way into the fortress."
-The apprentice commanded Captain Marl Semtin via comlink.
+See to it that they find their way into the fortress," the apprentice commanded Captain Marl Semtin via comlink.

 "Yes, sir...
 My maintenance crew has already been transferred to the Reaper.
-She's expected toexperiences a total systems crash in approximately twenty minutes."
-The Semtin reported.
+She's expected to experiences a total systems crash in approximately twenty minutes," Semtin reported.
 He was somewhat uncomfortable by his orders and the most recent turn of event, but he was doing his best to hide his emotions.

 "Excellent.
-Oh, and captain, I want a squad of storm troopers sent down to the Grand Moff's fortress with orders to shoot on sight."
-The apprentice told him grimly.
+Oh, and captain, I want a squad of stormtroopers sent down to the Grand Moff's fortress with orders to shoot on sight," the apprentice told him casually.
 Semtin hesitated briefly.
-By giving such orders, the captain was effectively putting the apprentice, his commanding officer, in danger.
+By giving such orders, the captain was effectively putting the emperor's representative and his commanding officer, in danger.